Property – Building and Contents

 - Registered motor vehicles

-- Any boiler and/or vessel under pressure in respect of which a certificate is required to be issued under the terms of any statute or regulation
+- Damage to any boiler and/or vessel under pressure in respect of which a certificate is required to be issued under the terms of any statute or regulation, due to explosion, implosion, rupture, collapse, bursting, cracking, fracturing or overheating, although resultant damage is covered

 - Money or goods stolen from unlocked, unattended premises or vehicles

-- Wear, tear, gradual deterioration or developing flaws, rust or oxidation
+- Wear, tear, gradual deterioration or developing flaws, rust, oxidation, fading, scratching or mariring

-- Dampness of atmosphere or variation in temperature, mould or mildew
+- Dampness of atmosphere or variation in temperature, mould or mildew, wet or dry rot, corrosion, disease, inherent vice or latent defect

-- Normal settling and normal shrinkage or expansion of buildings, foundations, pavements, roads and the like.
-Erosion, subsidence and earth movement
+- Normal settling and normal shrinkage or expansion of buildings, foundations, pavements, roads and the like, creeping, heaving and vibration

-- Error, omission in design, plan or specification or normal making good
+- Error, omission in design, plan or specification or normal upkeep or making good

 - Unexplained or inventory shortage